-With October just around the corner, Hell Fest gets the Halloween movie season officially kicked off.
-Haunted scares have dramatically risen in popularity over the last several years.
+With October just around the corner, Hell Fest gets the 2018 Halloween movie season officially kicked off.
+Over the last several years, haunted attractions have dramatically risen in popularity.
 In southern Ontario, we’ve seen several summer theme parks extend their season with elaborate haunted mazes and costumed performers.
 Hell Fest builds this idea right into the movie, which also benefits from being set on Halloween night.
 So should you buy a ticket to see Hell Fest in the cineplex?
 Or are you better to just visit your local haunted theme park?
+To date, critics have had a pretty cool response to this haunted thriller.

 Natalie (Amy Forsyth) takes a break from her college studies to come home and visit best friend, Brooke (Reign Edwards).
 But her hopes for a quiet girls’ weekend are dashed when Brooke’s boyfriend and and friends get them all-access VIP passes to Hell Fest.
 A Halloween haunt with mazes and costumed performers, Hell Fest promises the ultimate Halloween experience.
 However, the evening takes a deadly turn when a serial killer anonymously slips in among the costumed staff and begins stalking Natalie and her friends.